The 20 Best Temple Syndrome Doctors Near Me in Washington, US

 Offers Telehealth

-Seema Afridi is a Neurologist in Bellingham, Washington.
+Seema Afridi is a Neurologist practicing medicine in Bellingham, Washington.
 Dr. Afridi is rated as an Experienced provider by MediFind in the treatment of Temple Syndrome.
-Her top areas of expertise are Seizures, Memory Loss, Partial Seizure, and Partial Familial Epilepsy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Memory Loss, Partial Seizure, and Partial Familial Epilepsy.

 Experienced in Temple Syndrome